COLORED BOSTON TERRIER TRUTHS

 Below was the first "official" AKC Boston Terrier Standard from 1893. (ref; Edward Axtell, 1910 - The Boston Terrier And All About It, Chapter 2)

-Notice that even when the standard specificies "any color", brindle is preferred, the eyes are to be dark, and the nose must be black.
-Red (liver), blue (mouse), lilac, etc could never meet the standard, even from the very beginning.
+Every standard has stated black pigment and dark eyes are required.
+Therefore, red (liver), blue (mouse), lilac, etc could never meet the standard, even from the very beginning.

 These colors could never have been in the original vision for the breed and were screened out of breeding programs over the years as a result.